berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ## Parallelizing independent computations or jobs

-There are various ways to collect multiple computations or jobs and run them in parallel as one or more SLURM jobs.
+There are various ways to collect multiple computations or jobs and run them in parallel as one or more Slurm jobs.

-- SLURM job arrays allow you to submit multiple jobs at once.
+- Slurm job arrays allow you to submit multiple jobs at once.
 - GNU parallel allows you to run multiple tasks in parallel within a job.
-- SLURM allows you to start multiple tasks in parallel in a job via srun.
+- Slurm allows you to start multiple tasks in parallel in a job via srun.
 - Finally, you can use shell scripting to 'manually' automate job submission.